ixofoundation/ixo-tendermint/README.md

-# NO LONGER IN USE PLEASE SEE ixo_cosmos PROJECT
+# NO LONGER IN USE PLEASE SEE [ixo-blockchain](https://github.com/ixofoundation/ixo-blockchain) PROJECT

 # ixo-tendermint